OUR HISTORY

 Scientific Committee

-Dr. Jamila Marie J. De Veyra
+Dr. Jamila Marie J. de Veyra

 Training Committee